 - A working sidle installation

 - A list of the forward and reverse files used to amplify each region of interest

-- A reference database of your choice
+- · A reference database of your choice

 - Patience to run the extraction

-You can start the tutorial by downloading the database sequences and taxonomy.
+You can start the tutorial by downloading the tutorial database sequences and taxonomy.
+They are intended as a reasonably sized dataset for the tutorial and should not be re-used for your data.
 These have already been imported into qiime2 and as Artifacts.